 8. Virginia (tie)

 Virginia, home to the Department of Defense, tied with South Carolina as the highest-rated Southern states in our study.
-Our research indicates that only 4.7% of veterans in Virginia are living below the poverty line.
+Our research indicates that only 4.7% of veterans in Virginia are living below the poverty line and 4% were unemployed.
+Statewide joblessness was 3.2%.
 And veterans there have the second-highest median income after housing costs in the country (after Alaska).
 Virginia veterans have almost $37,000 on average left over after paying for housing.

 Related Article: 529 Plans in Virginia